 Research background

-Nonfunctional pituitary adenoma is a common type of pituitary adenomas, which can lead to headache, visual field disturbance, cranial nerve damage due to increased tumor volume.
-Neuroendoscopic and microscopic trans-sphenoidal approaches have been widely used in the resection of non-functional pituitary adenomas.
+Nonfunctional pituitary adenoma is a common type of pituitary adenomas, which can lead to headache, visual field disturbance, and cranial nerve damage due to increased tumor volume.
+Neuroendoscopic and microscopic transsphenoidal approaches have been widely used in the resection of nonfunctional pituitary adenomas.
 However, the clinical efficacy in neuroendoscopic and microscopic surgery is still controversial.

 Research motivation

-The purpose of this study was to collect the clinical data of patients with nonfunctional pituitary adenomas treated by neuroendoscopic surgery via trans-sphenoidal approach or microscopic surgery via trans-sphenoidal approach at our hospital from 2010 to 2015.
+The purpose of this study was to collect the clinical data of patients with nonfunctional pituitary adenomas treated by neuroendoscopic surgery via transsphenoidal approach or microscopic surgery via transsphenoidal approach at our hospital from 2010 to 2015.
 The clinical data was compared to explore the clinical efficacy of neuroendoscopic surgery and microscopic surgery, and to provide a direction for the choice of surgical methods for nonfunctional pituitary adenomas.

 Research objectives

-The main objective of this study was to explore the clinical efficacy of neuroendoscopic and microscopic trans-sphenoidal approach for resection of nonfunctional pituitary adenomas.
+The main objective of this study was to explore the clinical efficacy of neuroendoscopic and microscopic transsphenoidal approach for resection of nonfunctional pituitary adenomas.

 Research methods

-From 2010 to 2015, the clinical data of patients with nonfunctional pituitary adenomas treated by neuroendoscopic surgery via trans-sphenoidal approach or microscopic surgery via trans-sphenoidal approach were analyzed.
+From 2010 to 2015, the clinical data of patients with nonfunctional pituitary adenomas treated by neuroendoscopic surgery via transsphenoidal approach or microscopic surgery via transsphenoidal approach were analyzed.
 All patients were followed up for > 6 mo.
 In this study, the t test and chi-square test were used to test the statistical differences between groups, which clearly confirmed the differences between the two groups.

 Research results

 In the neuroendoscopy group, the cure rate was 82.6%; symptom improvement rate was 90.6%; recurrence rate was 5.1%; the postoperative hospital stay was 8.4 ± 0.6 d; operating time was 167.2 ± 9.6 min; intraoperative blood loss was 83.4 ± 9.3 mL, and the rates of diabetes insipidus and electrolyte imbalance were 4.3% and 8.0%, respectively.
 The corresponding results in the microscopic group were 85.8%, 93.8%, 9.7%, 11.2 ± 0.6 d, 199.7 ± 9.3 min, 138.8 ± 13.6 mL, and 32.7% and 20.4%, respectively.
-We found that neuroendoscopic surgery can reduces operating time, intraoperative bleeding, postoperative recovery, and complications.
+We found that neuroendoscopic surgery reduces operating time, intraoperative bleeding, postoperative recovery, and complications.

 Research conclusions

-The clinical efficacy of neuroendoscopic and microscopic trans-sphenoidal approach for the resection of nonfunctional pituitary adenomas is similar.
-However, compared to microscopic surgery, neuroendoscopic surgery reduces operating time, intraoperative bleeding, postoperative recovery, and complications.
+The clinical efficacy of neuroendoscopic and microscopic transsphenoidal approach for the resection of nonfunctional pituitary adenomas was similar.
+However, compared to microscopic surgery, neuroendoscopic surgery reduced operating time, intraoperative bleeding, postoperative recovery, and complications.
 This study will provide a direction for the choice of treatment methods for patients with nonfunctional pituitary adenomas in clinical work.

 Research perspectives

-This study is a retrospective single-center study and the sample size is limit.
-In the future, a multicenter prospective study of nonfunctional pituitary adenomas could be attempted, to further explore the long-term safety and efficacy of neuroendoscopic treatment for nonfunctional pituitary adenomas.
+This study was a retrospective single-center study, and the sample size was limited.
+In the future, a multicenter prospective study of nonfunctional pituitary adenomas could be attempted to further explore the long-term safety and efficacy of neuroendoscopic treatment for nonfunctional pituitary adenomas.

 REFERENCES